Lokor4ik/KanbanBoard/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a kanban application with authorization and a database of users and projects.

 ## Available Scripts